What Happens To Your Body When You Stop Smoking Weed

 But it also takes longer.
 “With an amphetamine or opiate, the drug comes into the brain and goes out quickly, so everything related to withdrawal occurs on a much tighter timeframe,” Piomelli says.
 “But because THC lingers in the body, know that the changes will not happen right away.”

-What Happens When You Quit Pot, Day By Day
+What Happens When You Stop Smoking Weed, Day By Day

 The biggest thing you’ll probably notice is the interruption of your ritual, in that it might feel strange to not partake when you typically would.